such-doge/user-scripts/README.md

 # user-scripts

-Repository of useful Greasemonkey user scripts.
+Repository of useful Greasemonkey user scripts, some with my own improvements.
+Copyrights belong to their respective owners.

 ### Shitty Image Host Redirect